alvinylt/gopher/README.md

 The client program ensures correct handling of responses when interacting with different servers.

-A server's response should end with a line containing `.\r\n` followed by the null terminator.
-However, if the server does not follow the standard protocol to the full extent and terminates transmission without `.\r\n`, the program still handles the response gracefully.
+A server's response should end with a line containing "`.\r\n`" followed by the null terminator.
+However, if the server does not follow the standard protocol to the full extent and terminates transmission without "`.\r\n`", the program still handles the response gracefully.
 The client program perceives a server's termination of the connection as the end of data transmission.
 An example is `/misc/malformed2` on the class server.